zutshi/S3CAMX/README.md

 pyenv install 2.7.3

--z3py [optional, required for symex] from https://github.com/Z3Prover/z3
+- z3py [optional, required for symex]
+  from https://github.com/Z3Prover/z3

--graph-tool  [optional, will replace networkx in the future] Takes very very long to compile: 4+ hrs
+- graph-tool  [optional, will replace networkx in the future] Takes very very long to compile: 4+ hrs
   Requires recent version of boost
   All in all, time consuming